FalloutStudios/Grigora/README.md

 Steal cracked players coordinates using **Grigora**.
 Easy to use!

 ### Note: this won't work if the server has Login World or different login locations.
+You'd better use a VPN to prevent your IP from getting banned.

 ## Default config.yml
 ```yml